Uninett/Argus/docs/integrations/notifications/writing-notification-plugins.rst

 MEDIA_SETTINGS_KEY
    The media settings key is the name of the most important key in the settings JSON field.
-It is used to cut down on the amount of code you need to write if there is only one piece of data you need to send the notification.
+It is used to cut down on the amount of code you need to write if there is only one piece of config you need to send the notification.
    Among other things, it is used to check for duplicate entries, so in a way it acts as the primary key for your plugin.
 For that reason, it must be required in the json schema.
+For example for an email plugin this would be "email_address".

 Form
    The ``forms.Form`` used to validate the settings-field.